 AUGUSTA’S HOT, HUMID SUMMERS and mild winters offer gardening opportunities and challenges.
 Take a glace at this calendar to help you plan for gardening success.

 Tap on an image to explore that category

 SET UP YOUR NEW LIFE

 Starting over in a new city can be a challenge, but it doesn’t have to be.
-Here you’ll find links, articles and some of our sponsors who can help you get what you need quickly and make the process quicker, easier, and more enjoyable!
+Here you’ll find links, articles and some of our sponsors who can help you get what you need quickly and make the process faster, easier, and more enjoyable!